csalnav2/PhotonMechanic/README.md

 3D Queue Space Visualizations
 Memory vs. FLOPs vs. Time Scatterplots
 Exportable Performance Data
+!!!!User must provide their own nGrok token and HuggingFace token to run the program!!!!
 🔗 License
 This project is licensed under Apache 2.0, meaning you are free to use it, but you must provide attribution to the original author.